-Health Canada - PMRA evaluates the amount of herbicide residue that would be present in grains and seeds, fruits, grass and leaves to determine the amount an animal would be exposed to if they ate exclusively from the treated site.
-Aspect does not represent a risk of concern to wildlife, domestic animals or pets when used according to the label.
+Health Canada - PMRA evaluates the amount of herbicide residue that would be present in grains and seeds, fruits, grass, and leaves to determine the amount an animal would be exposed to if they ate exclusively from the treated site.
+Garlon XRT and Garlon RTU do not represent a risk of concern to wildlife, domestic animals or pets when used according to the label.